Glaxier0/discord-bot-reddit-java/README.md

 ### ALSO DON'T FORGET TO EDIT YOUR TEST SERVER ID AND ADD IT TO THE [application.properties](https://github.com/Glaxier0/discord-bot-reddit-java/blob/12be07f1dcabd12f65370a29975bf42f568b8dfd/src/main/resources/application.properties#L9).
 EVERY COMMAND USABLE IN TEST SERVER

-If you want to give permission to any discord server for music commands (because i made them as premium feature).

-First you have to type /getguild for getting server id or /guilds and find server id there.

-Second type /addpermission guildid guildname command to give permission to discord server

-Now music commands will open in that server.
-If you want to take permission back use /retrievepermission guildid command.